 - Combine the buckwheat groats, raisins, currants or dried berries, flaxseed gel, and the other seeds and nuts in a large bowl.
 Add the date paste, apple puree, and cinnamon.
 Stir well or mix with your hands to make a batter.

 - Evenly spread 3 cups of the batter no more than 1/4-inch thick onto a dehydrator tray lined with a silicone sheet or wax paper.
 Repeat until all of the batter is used.

 - Dehydrate for 8 hours at 105-115º F. Flip granola onto a clean mesh dehydrator tray, carefully remove the wax paper or silicone sheet, and dehydrate for another 24 hours at 105º, until completely dry.

 - Break the granola into chunks and store in a sealed glass jar in the refrigerator for up to 3 months, or in sealed storage bags or jars in the pantry for 1 month.
 Buckwheat granola is a living food, so, unlike processed cereal, it is perishable.

-- Enjoy with raw cow’s milk, yogurt, kefir, or fresh coconut, almond or hemp milk for the greatest health benefit.
+- Enjoy with raw cow’s milk, yogurt, kefir, or fresh nut, hemp or coconut milk for the greatest health benefit.